devingfx/fapp/README.md

 # FAPP
 > **F**lags **A**nd **P**ositional **P**arameters

-**fapp** is a convention of how pass command line arguments to functions.
+**fapp** is a convention of how pass command line arguments to functions, it uses `std/flags` under the hood for the parsing part.

 The pattern is:
 - A plein Array